 The tech giant wants the OLED panels to have two stack tandem structures, with two emission layers, instead of the conventional single-stack structure.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 These panels are brighter than the traditional OLED panels and are much more complex and costly to manufacture.

 The report has stated that this requirement has made the project financially unviable for Samsung at Apple’s price.
-However, a next-generation manufacturing process would solve the problem by reducing the cost of production, the report said.
+However, the report said that a next-generation manufacturing process would solve the problem by reducing the cost of production.

-But this would require a significant investment from Samsung to buy new equipment and make adjustments to their facilities, it added.
+But this would require a significant investment from Samsung to buy new equipment and make adjustments to their facilities.

 The new equipment will likely be delivered in 2023, making the customers wait till 2024 for an iPad with the two-stack tandem structure OLED panels.